What Is Multiple Sclerosis (MS)?

 Adapting Your Home for MS

-Making a few changes around your home can help you manage daily activities on your own.
-Install grab bars inside and outside your shower or tub.
+Making a few changes around the home can help you manage daily activities on your own.
+Install grab bars inside and outside the shower or tub.
 Use a non-slip mat.
 Add an elevated seat and safety rails to the toilet.
 Lower one of your kitchen counters so you can reach it from a sitting position.
 And get rid of any throw rugs, which are a tripping hazard.

 MS and Exercise